 [IMAGE: env sciences sub banner]

-(2) Congratulations to Julianne Epplin, the recipient of 2014 Outstanding Environmental Sciences Graduate Student Award and Julia E. Walker Award in Environmental Sciences.
+► Congratulations to Hannah Fyfe and Jun Wang who received both the Outstanding Environmental Sciences Graduate Award and the Julia E. Walker Award in Environmental Sciences in 2016.

 Hughes, M.F., Chan, M.P.L., Starr, J.M., Shafer, T.J., Scollon, E.J., DeVito, M.J.
 Extrapolating dose in vitro to dose in vivo of a neurotoxic pyrethroid pesticide using empirical approaches and a PBPK model.
 In: Parameters for Pesticide QSAR and PBPK/PD Models for Human Risk Assessment; Knaak J., et al.; ACS Symposium Series; American Chemical Society: Washington, D.C; 2012: 229-241.

 Hussar, E., Richards, S., Lin, Z.-Q., Dixon, R.P., and Johnson, K.A.
 2012.
 Human Health Risk Assessment of 16 Priority Polycyclic Aromatic Hydrocarbons in Soils of Chattanooga, Tennessee, USA.
 Water, Air, and Soil Pollution.
 223(9): 5535-5548.

 Theodorakis, C. W., Bickham, J., Donnelly, K. C., McDnnald, T., and Willink, P. 2012.
 DNA damage in cichlids from an oil production facility in Guatemala.
 Exotoxicology.
 21: 496-511.

 Guehlstorf, N. P. and Hallstrom, L. K. 2012.
 Participatory Watershed Management: A Case Study from Maritime Canada.
 Journal of Environmental Practice.
 14(2): 143-153.